joshuacubas/ArkhamHorrorLcgCompanionApp/README.md

 # Arkham Horror Live Card Game: Companion App

-Built in in android studio for android devices.
+Developed in Android studio using Java for Android devices.
 Made for proof of concept / educational purposes.

 ## The App